7 cybersecurity best practices to protect your company’s information

 - Report suspicious calls or messages to security.

-- Check the sender’s email address or phone number to double check that its accurate.
+- Check the sender’s email address or phone number to ensure it's accurate.

 While removable media isn’t as prominent today due to cloud computing, it can still lead to cyberattacks.
 If you use any removable media device, such as a flash drive, SD card, or other hard drives, only use technology from trusted sources to prevent attacks.

 It doesn’t matter if you're at your favorite coffee shop, the library, or shopping downtown; in this fast-paced industry, you have to act quickly.
-So, there are many times where you have to finish up some work, send some emails, or post content from a location other than your home or office.
-When sending company or confidential information or completing your work, you need to be aware of the Wi-Fi network you're using.
+There are many times when you have to finish up work, send emails, or post content from a location other than your home or office.
+When sending company or confidential information and completing your work, you need to be aware of the Wi-Fi network you're using.
 To protect your company’s information:

-- Don’t use an unsecure or “free” Wi-Fi network.
+- Don’t use an unsecured or “free” Wi-Fi network.

 - Turn off your AirDrop and file sharing.